Earl Grey Scones are the most delicious breakfast and brunch pastry. They're irresistibly flavored with tea and drizzled with a sweet lemon glaze.

 Serving Suggestions

 These would be perfect to serve for Easter or Mother's Day Brunch, a light spring or summer dessert, or even a baby shower or bridal shower.
-They're even great to bring to a weekend potluck.
+They're even great to bring to a potluck or to enjoy for a quick breakfast on the go with a tea or coffee.

 Frequently Asked Questions (FAQ's)